 How to avoid a claim

 Employers need to be vigilant.
 Stay on top of employment contracts, HR policies and terms and conditions; avoid small issues building up; have the conversation.

 It is important to investigate complaints when they arise.
 Use your HR Partner to help you; put fair processes in place; include an equality, diversity and inclusion policy; and make sure you offer training to your managers in the art of good employee practice.

 This type of dismissal is when the employer terminates employment outside of the categories detailed below.
 Fair termination of employment can be made (subject to the correct process) for the following reasons:

 - Contravening a statute

-- Failing to make reasonable adjustment for a disability
+- Failing to make reasonable adjustments for a disability

-- Forcing employees to work in breach of health and safety rule
+- Forcing employees to work in breach of health and safety rules

 - Some other substantial reason